avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 Multivariate Analysis
 ---------------------

-This booklet itells you how to use the R statistical software to carry out some simple multivariate analyses.
+This booklet itells you how to use the R statistical software to carry out some simple multivariate analyses, with a focus on principal components analysis (PCA) and linear discriminant analysis (LDA).

 This booklet assumes that the reader has some basic knowledge of multivariate analyses, and the principal focus of the booklet is not to explain multivariate analyses, but rather